zio/zio/docs/datatypes/sync/reentrantlock.md

 }
 ```

 By default, it creates a reentrant lock with an unfair policy, so waiters will be picked randomly.
-If we set the `fairness` parameter to `true`, the reentrant lock will pick the longest waiting thread.
+If we set the `fairness` parameter to `true`, the reentrant lock will pick the longest waiting fiber.

 ## Locking and Unlocking